-The \$0.2 million increase in product development and licensing agreements revenue for the year ended December 31, 2018, as compared to the year ended December 31, 2017, was primarily due to an increase in reimbursable clinical trial expenses related to our BMS agreement.
-The \$3.4 million decrease in contracts and grants revenue for the year ended December 31, 2018, as compared to the year ended December 31, 2017, was primarily related to a decrease in services performed under our contract manufacturing and research and development agreements with International AIDS Vaccine Initiative and Frontier Biotechnologies, Inc.
+The \$2.9 million decrease in product development and licensing agreements revenue for the year ended December 31, 2019, as compared to the year ended December 31, 2018, was primarily due to a decrease in revenue related to our BMS agreement as a result of the completion of our combination clinical study.
+The \$3.1 million decrease in contracts and grants revenue for the year ended December 31, 2019, as compared to the year ended December 31, 2018, was primarily related to a decrease in services performed under our contract manufacturing and research and development agreements with Rockefeller University and the International AIDS Vaccine Initiative.